IUCAA “Awesome Amateurs” Events

 November 28-29, 2025 | IUCAA, Pune

-The Inter-University Centre for Astronomy and Astrophysics (IUCAA) invites enthusiastic amateur astronomers to participate in a two-day event dedicated to observations and studies of variable stars.
+The Inter-University Centre for Astronomy and Astrophysics (IUCAA) invites enthusiastic amateur astronomers (or representatives of such groups) to participate in a two-day event dedicated to observations and studies of variable stars with their own instruments.
 This workshop aims to bring together motivated amateur observers and professional astronomers to exchange knowledge, build skills, and strengthen collaborations in this exciting field of observational astronomy.

 Application form link: https://forms.gle/yfxq4gse4Xe7RRTo9